mat701/BiCM/docs/source/usage.rst

 You can also request the formats 'array' or 'sparse' that yield an adjacency matrix as a numpy array or scipy sparse matrix.

 The first method is the customizable one, while the other two methods calculate the projection with default options if it has not been computed yet.
-The method option sets the approximation of the Poisson Binomial variable that is the number of common neighbors between nodes.
+The "method" option sets the approximation of the Poisson Binomial variable that is the number of common neighbors between nodes.
 Allowed options are 'poisson' (default and reliable), 'poibin' (exact but very slow, to be avoided except for small networks), 'normal' and 'rna' (to be used only in specific cases, otherwise avoid).